ian-branum/predicting-coronavirus/README.md

 The number of days since shelter in place was lifted at the state level.
 Again, I did not county and below orders.

 ### Airport Arrivals
 Using the counties data and the airports data, I created two features: imputed international arrivals and imputed domestic arrivals.
-In short, if an airport was within 100km of the center of a county, the annual arrivals, domestic and international, were assumed to impact that county.
-A simplistic algorithm, but sufficient for a start.
+In short, if an airport was within 200km of the center of a county, the annual arrivals, domestic and international, were assumed to impact that county and were imputed to the county in proportion to the proximity, dropping to zero at 200km.

 ### Population density and household density
 Created population and household per square kilometer features.